- Heritage Category:

 A mid C19 park and garden surrounding a contemporary country house, all by Sir Joseph Paxton, with 1870s-80s additions to park and gardens.

 Baron Meyer de Rothschild bought the manor of Mentmore from the trustees of the three daughters of William Harcourt in 1850, having already acquired most of the adjoining land during the 1830s-40s.
 Rothschild employed Joseph Paxton and Paxton's son-in-law G H Stokes 1851-3, to design a mansion on a grand scale, situated in a prominent, elevated position in the midst of the Vale of Aylesbury, together with an impressive garden and park to complement it, created from unadorned agricultural land.
+Importantly, it was the first of the grand Rothschild properties to be constructed in the Vale of Aylesbury.
 The framework of the landscape was established at this time, including roads, avenues, drives, woods and gardens with the house at the heart of the landscape.
 The nurseryman James Veitch is credited with much of the planting (Inspector's Report 1988).
 Following the Baron's death in 1874, his daughter, Hannah, married Lord Rosebery in 1878, who expanded the initial layout, extending the garden south of the house into the park, and created a series of gardens in the pleasure grounds east of the house (Debois 1992).
 A further period of park and woodland planting occurred c 1900, together with the construction of two further lodges.
 The Rosebery family sold the estate in 1977, when the house and gardens were bought by the World Government of the Age of Enlightenment.
 A golf course was constructed over much of the park c 1990.
 The house and gardens have recently (2000) been sold and development proposals are being drawn up.

 LOCATION, AREA, BOUNDARIES, LANDFORM, SETTING Mentmore lies 10km north-east of Aylesbury and 5km south of Leighton Buzzard, in the Vale of Aylesbury, 5km north-west of the Chiltern scarp.
 The 200ha site is bounded by agricultural land, with part of the north boundary defined by the Mentmore to Wing lane and the village of Mentmore.
 The house stands at the highest point of the site, 30m above the surrounding Vale of Aylesbury, on the top of a low hill, with largely flat parkland surrounding it to the west, south and east, and the pleasure grounds on a spine of land east of the main drive to the house.
 The setting, much of which was part of the 700ha C19 park (now returned to agricultural usage) surrounded by nine miles of iron fencing, is agricultural with the contemporary Arts and Crafts-style estate village of Mentmore sited at the main entrance, running along the east side of the village green.
 Distant views from north-east to south-east are dominated by the long scarp of the Chiltern Hills, with the modern Pitstone cement works chimney standing needle-like in the Pitstone gap in the hills to the south-east.
 Within the wider setting Mentmore Towers is one of seven Rothschild country estates within a 10km radius of Aylesbury, bought, and usually furnished with a new house (of which this is one of the grandest), during the second half of the C19.
 It is said that the other six houses could all be seen from Mentmore.